Kasun1Don/PDF-MANAGEMENT-FLASK-API/README.md

     - **Description**: SQL toolkit and Object-Relational Mapping (ORM) library.
 SQLAlchemy is a comprehensive SQL toolkit and ORM for Python.
 It provides a full suite of well-known enterprise-level persistence patterns, designed for efficient and high-performing database access.
 SQLAlchemy allows developers to work with databases using Python objects, facilitating complex queries and database management.

 8. **psycopg2-binary==2.9.9**:
     - **Description**: psycopg2-binary is a PostgreSQL adapter for Python.
 It is used to connect and interact with the PostgreSQL database from within a Python application.
-It supports the full range of SQL operations, providing a robust and efficient way to perform database queries and transactions.
+Psycopg2 serves as the database adapter, connecting to the PostgreSQL database, executing SQL queries, and managing database connections.
+Together, they simplify database setup, management, and operations, enabling efficient query execution and data manipulation.

 9. **PyJWT==2.8.0**:
     - **Description**: PyJWT is a Python library for encoding and decoding JSON Web Tokens.
 It is used in conjunction with Flask-JWT-Extended to create, sign, and verify JWTs.
 This ensures secure transmission of information between the client and server in a stateless manner.